jeffvella/AsteraX/README.md

 # AsteraX
-This is my version of the first project Unity's certification course on Coursera
+This is my version of the first project from Unity's certification course on Coursera

 ** It is currently a work in progress **